mcarigs/tmuf-dedicated-server-docker/README.md

 # Trackmania United Forever Dedicated Server

-This repository provides the tools and Docker image needed to set up a customizable Trackmania Nations/United Forever server bundled with XAseco in a Docker container.
+This repository provides the tools and Docker image needed to set up a customizable Trackmania United Forever server bundled with XAseco in a Docker container.
 The provided Docker image simplifies server deployment and management, while allowing extensive configuration and customization options for both the Trackmania server and the XAseco plugin manager.

 # How to use this image